My Fusion Home For A Year

 I then started working on the wheels which, as the same as the axels, I only had to draw one wheel using the sketch and Extrude tool.
 Since I wanted the axle to fit snug into the wheels, I had to create another extrude and have it go all the ay through the tire.
 I know had a tire with a hole in the middle.
 I created one more extrude and put another circle in the middle of the tire and extruded up to a length where the axel would fit snug.

 Once I had completed all of the pieces, I had to put them together in the Assembly window.
 Since I had only sketched one axel and one tire, I had to duplicate them in the assembly window.
 Assembly was one of the hardest parts because I had to line up every individual piece and make sure they all fit together.
 I then had to create a blueprint of everything that I had made and also a Bill of Materials.
+I then realized that I just simply lined everything up in the assembly window, which was incorrect.
+I learned how to use the fastening tool to attach the wheels to the axle.
+This connected them and had them move together.
+Then I used the rotate tool to have the axle move into the centre of the skateboard, which would let it behave like a real skateboard.
+I now had a skateboard that could actually move.

 Overall, this project taught me crucial skills about how to use Onshape, which will be crucial throughout the year.
 This was a fun way to test my skills and learn more about how to use certain tools like the Fillet tool.